 Currently the government in the UK have attempted to tackle the binge drinking problem by using the ‘Drink Aware’ scheme.
 Research has shown that it is most common in 16-24 year olds.
 Therefore, by introducing a minimum price for alcohol would help this issue, as youths and young adults, do not have the financial income to support their current drinking habits.
 This blunt approach may not be regarded as the most suitable, but units drank per week has reduced over the past 10 years.
-This could relate to inflation on the price of alcohol combined with the drinking initiatives provided by the government.
-As in 1999 26 units of alcohol was on average consumed and in 2009 this has fallen to 15 units per week.
+This could be as a result of inflation on the price of alcohol combined with the drinking initiatives provided by the government.
+In 1999 26 units of alcohol was on average consumed and in 2009 this has fallen to 15 units per week.
 In addition to this, the current Scottish government has reintroduced the idea of a minimum price for alcohol which was previously rejected.
 In this, the SNP claim that it will help to tackle crime, social and health problems.
 Other key concepts associated with binge drinking.

+Elena,

+I can see that you have the beginnings of a very good essay on the subject of the minimum price and the implications for binge drinking here.
+The structure appears to be well thought out and you are on the right track, as far as the content is concerned.
+Well done!

+However, as you will notice I have made a lot of comments on the right side of this page relating to the absence of referencing in your work.
+You have omitted in- text references in all cases where I think there should be a reference, and perhaps I have missed a few as well.

+It is very important that you reference material that you have found because it gives credibility to your writing and shows that you know how to source material that can be checked by the reader.
+It makes your work more reliable.

+When you have added references to this text, and a conclusion I am sure it will be excellent.

+Richard